andresugartechea/introToIM/finalProject/README.md

 ## Project description:

-_"Sad shower in New York"_ is an artwork from my portfolio recreated on raster graphic editors and Processing to add interaction with Arduino using sensors.
+"Sad shower in New York" is an interactive painting working with sensors on Arduino, and reproduced and drawn on Processing.
+The serial communication between these two software allows the user to be participant of the making of this melancholic piece.
 <img src="recreation.png" height ="700" />

 The concept was inspired by the combination of two paintings of my choice: _"Sad shower in New York"_ by Tracey Emin (left), and _"Composition"_ by Sophie Taeuber-Arp (right).